The main content area

 Background

-In 2004, HPA worked with the US Center for Disease Control and Prevention (CDC), adopted the questionnaire design of WHO Global Youth Tobacco Survey (GYTS) and launched Youth Tobacco Survey in Taiwan.
+In 2004, Taiwan HPA cooperated with the US CDC, adopted the GYTS in Taiwan.
 It is a survey on tobacco use among junior and senior high school students.
-It collected data such as the ratio of tobacco use behavior among these students, their perceptions of and attitude toward tobacco hazards, their exposure to second hand smoking, and any changes and tendencies, as references for relative authorities to plan and evaluate the campaign of preventing tobacco hazards on campus.
+Initially, GYTS was administered for junior high school and senior/ vocational high school students on a rotational basis.
+To provide more timely results for policy reference, the GYTS has been conducted annually since 2011 with entire country and city-county representative samples of junior high school and senior/vocational high school students.
+To better reflect the changes in prevalence rates of the health behaviors, the annual survey changed to be a biennial survey since 2019.
+GYTS collected data such as tobacco use behavior, perceptions of and attitude toward tobacco hazards, exposure to secondhand smoking, and any changes and tendencies as references for relative authorities to plan and evaluate the campaign of preventing tobacco hazards on campus.

 Aim of the Survey